studentFundingDapp/frontend-v2/README.md

 - **Decentralized Principles:** Designed to integrate blockchain for transparent, tamper-proof records and decentralized validation.
 - **User Dashboard:** Personalized dashboard for students and donors to manage projects, donations, and profiles.
 - **Project Analytics:** Real-time analytics and progress tracking for each project.
-- **Secure Wallet Integration:** Connect and manage crypto wallets for decentralized donations.
+- **Secure Wallet Integration:** Connect and manage Stellar crypto wallets(Freighter) for decentralized donations.- Features like send, receive, and withdraw are stubbed and ready for future implementation.
 - **Responsive UI:** Modern, accessible, and mobile-friendly interface.

 ---